aws-lite/performance/readme.md

 #### Testing phase

-1. Prep - a simple, flat 100KB row is written to the benchmark DynamoDB database (if necessary)
+1. Prep - a simple, flat 100KB row is written to the `results` DynamoDB database (if necessary)
 2. Force coldstart - publish an update to each scenario Lambda's environment variables, forcing a coldstart
 3. Lambda invoke - invoke the Lambda, which runs through its prescribed operations
-4. Failures - all runs from all scenario Lambdas are required to complete; if any single invocation errors, does not complete, or coldstart data is not found, the entire benchmark run fails
+4. Failures - all runs from all scenario Lambdas are required to complete; if any single invocation fatally errors, does not complete, or coldstart data cannot be found, the entire process fails
 5. Writing results - results are written to a DynamoDB database for possible future use / research, as well as to a JSON file to be published to S3